HsiangHung/Machine_Learning_Note/Clustering/DBSCAN/README.md

 # DBSCAN clustering

 DBSCAN is a popular clustering algorithm which is fundamentally very different from k-means.
+The comparison is summarized by [[Chris McCormick]][DBSCAN Clustering].

-* In k-means clustering, each cluster is represented by a centroid, and points are assigned to whichever centroid they are closest to.
+* In k-means clustering, each cluster is represented by a **centroid**, and points are assigned to whichever centroid they are closest to.
 In DBSCAN, there are no centroids, and clusters are formed by linking nearby points to one another.

+* k-means requires specifying the number of clusters, ‘k’.
+DBSCAN does not, but does require specifying two parameters, a distance threshold, “epsilon”, and “MinPts”, minimum number of points in a cluster.

+* k-means runs over many iterations to converge on a good set of clusters, and cluster assignments can change on each iteration.
+DBSCAN makes only a single pass through the data,

+There are also few other apsects:

+* Since there is no centroid in DBSCAN, the clusters can be any shape.
+* DBSCAN is scabable.

 ## Choosing Epsilon in DBSCAN